sergio-sastre/AndroidUiTestingUtils/README.md

 - [Dropshots](https://github.com/dropbox/dropshots)

-1. First of all, configure all the screenshot testing libraries you want your tests to support, as if you'd write them with those specific libraries. e.g. Paparazzi supported only in library modules.</br>
+1. First of all, configure all the screenshot testing libraries you want your tests to support, as if you'd write them with those specific libraries.
+It's recommended to configure max 1 on-device (i.e. Shot or Dropshots) and max 1 JVM libraries (i.e. Paparazzi) to avoid misbehaviours when running their corresponding plugin tasks.</br>
    Visit their respective Github pages for more info.</br></br>

 2. After that, include the following dependencies in the `build.gradle` of the module including the